When it comes to choosing the leadership style, there are different options you can consider for your workplace.

 But you hold the position of the header, and it’s important to remain true to that.
 The team should know who you are and what your role is,

-That’s why having a sturdy base of morale as well as a team will help you in keeping everything aligned.
+That’s why having a sturdy base of morale and a team will help you keep everything aligned.

 Also, it will remain stable in case of confusion or panic situations.